Vardhan1303/Scientific_project/docs/details.md

 #### Handling Loss of Marker Visibility

 To ensure continuous and accurate tracking, the algorithm includes a strategy for handling situations where the ArUco marker temporarily goes out of the camera’s field of view.
-This approach ensures that the robot maintains its direction and is prepared to continue tracking once the marker reappears [20].
+This approach ensures that the robot maintains its direction and is prepared to continue tracking once the marker reappears.

 -
 Initialization of Variables